 Other Liturgy Details

 - Please, no runner of any type is to be used, nor the scattering of flower petals on the aisle.
+No wagons, strollers, drones, banners/signs, or animals (with the exception of certified service animals) in the wedding procession.
 We also request that you refrain from balloons, bubbles, throwing of rice, birdseed, confetti or other material after the wedding.

 - Unity Candles, though not a traditional part of the Liturgical Rite for Marriage in the Catholic Church, are welcome.
 If a Unity Candle is used, it will be placed on a stand near the altar.
 The Unity Candle is to be provided for by the couple.

 - Please no smoking, eating, or drinking in any part of the church during the rehearsal and wedding.
-As a wedding is such a special moment, we suggest all in the wedding party refrain from alcohol prior to the wedding.
+As a wedding is such a special moment, we strongly recommend that ALL in the wedding party refrain from alcohol prior to the wedding.

 - If couples or family members wish to avail themselves of the Sacrament of Reconciliation prior to the wedding, we encourage you to do so.
 Please schedule this with the pastor, Fr.
 Jim McNulty.